Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule: Notation and Preliminaries

-We say $\lambda/\mu$ is a \textit{ribbon} (or \textit{border strip} or \textit{rim hook}) if it is a connected diagram with no $2\times 2$ square.
-The \textit{height} $\htt(\lambda/\mu)$ of a ribbon is defined to be the number of row borders it crosses, or one less than the number of rows that $\lambda/\mu$ occupies.
+We say $\lambda/\mu$ is a \emph{ribbon} (or \emph{border strip} or \emph{rim hook}) if it is a connected diagram with no $2\times 2$ square.
+The \emph{height} $\htt(\lambda/\mu)$ of a ribbon is defined to be the number of row borders it crosses, or one less than the number of rows that $\lambda/\mu$ occupies.

-Let $\core_k(\lambda)$ denote the \textit{$k$-core} obtained from $\lambda$ by successively removing all ribbons of size $k$. $\core_k(\lambda)$ is unique regardless of the $k$-ribbons removed.
+The \emph{$k$-core} $\core_k(\lambda)$ is obtained from $\lambda$ by successively removing all ribbons of size $k$.
+We note the fact that $\core_k(\lambda)$ is unique regardless of the $k$-ribbons removed.
 This can be seen easily using abacus notation defined in the next subsection.